navpil/gupai/docs/Readme.md

  - Kongs (Heaven/Earth + 8 point tile)
  - Sum of the points divide by ten remainder (Gee Joon tiles both can be 3 or 6 here)

 Equals are split by High domino (only).
-GeeGoon tiles have no value for evaluating ties (i.e. they are both lower than five).
+Gee Joon tiles have no value for evaluating ties (i.e. they are both lower than five).
 If High domino cannot be used for a split, then the dealer wins.
 If one hand loses and one wins - that's a push, player takes his bet back.